 Ever wondered if the spots on your skin are freckles, sunspots, or other pigmentation?
 Australians enjoy an enviable outdoor lifestyle, but we also know that UV rays are notoriously damaging to our skin.

 Freckles and sunspots (solar lentigo) are two of the common changes we notice after sun exposure and both can affect our confidence.
 If you’re looking to restore your natural, balanced skin tone, we can assist.

 Victorian Dermal Group are leaders in cosmetic skin solutions and offer a range of treatments to remove or fade skin pigmentation, sun damage and the effects of ageing.
 Contact us today to arrange a free consultation at our skin clinic in Melbourne.

 How are freckles formed?

 Freckles are an inherited feature and although not considered sun damage, they do occur as a result of sun exposure.
 Freckles are typically first noticed on children, especially those with fair skin and red hair.

 When UV rays hit your skin, freckles develop from an increase in dark pigments called melanin.
 This is why freckles are usually more visible on the arms, face and other areas, that are more often exposed to the sun.

-Sunspots (solar lentigo) are also known as ‘age spots’ or ‘liver spots’.
+Spots caused by sun damage are known as sunspots (solar lentigo).
+They also go by other names such as ‘age spots’ or ‘liver spots’.
 In contrast to freckles, they are common in people over the age of 40, but they can affect younger people too.
 Sunspots occur when UV radiation causes pigmented cells in the skin to multiply.

 Sunspots tend to increase in number as we age, particularly with chronic sun exposure.
 They are common for people of all skin types and mainly affect areas of the body like the face, hands, arms and shoulders.